andrelucas/akceph-build/README.md

 based on Ubuntu 20.04, and it installs basic tools before calling out to `install-deps.sh` from the Ceph source to bring everything it needs in.

+#### <a name='install-deps.shandmultipleversions'></a>`install-deps.sh` and multiple versions

-This is subtle. `install-deps.sh` varies from release to release, so we have to be sensitive to this.
+`install-deps.sh` varies from release to release and we have to have the appropriate version in the build image..
 My solution is to checksum everything from the source that we need, and use that checksum as the tag to the Docker build image.
 Then, when the builder goes to compile the source, it constructs the same checksum and selects the appropriate Docker image.

 This way, if we have two builds with different versions of Ceph, the build scripts will automatically select the correct image, with `install-deps.sh`